micmejia/bible-dump/NKJV/Isaiah/Isa 3.md

 and the mirrors; The fine linen, the turbans, and the robes.

 ###### 24
-And so it shall be: Instead of a sweet smell there will be a stench; Instead of a sash, a rope; Instead of well-set hair, baldness; Instead of a rich robe, a girding of sackcloth; And [^p]branding instead of beauty.
+And so it shall be: Instead of a sweet smell there will be a stench; Instead of a sash, a rope; Instead of well-set hair, baldness; Instead of a rich robe, a girding of sackcloth; And branding instead of beauty.

 ###### 25
-Your men shall fall by the sword, And your [^q]mighty in the war.
+Your men shall fall by the sword, And your mighty in the war.

 ###### 26
 Her gates shall lament and mourn, And she _being_ desolate shall sit on the ground.